 Hydration Helps Control Cravings

 Your body receives many benefits when you stay hydrated.
-Water makes up about 60 percent of an average human body.
+Water makes up about 60 percent of the average human body.
 To maintain good health and to prevent weight gain, it's important to drink enough water every day.

 Often, when you think you need to eat, your body is actually thirsty.
 Before you snack, enjoy a glass of cold water.
 Not only will you stay hydrated, but you will also fill your tummy, and not feel as hungry.
 In addition, your body burns calories to warm the cold water to body temperature.

 Another reason to drink more water during the holiday season is that water has no calories.
 You can drink all you want, without gaining weight.
 The same cannot be said of other holiday beverages.
 From eggnog to punch, hot chocolate and wine, most beverages are loaded with calories.
 Calories add weight.